duckdb/duckdb-web/_posts/2024-09-09-announcing-duckdb-110.md

 > Some packages (R, Java) take a few extra days to release due to the reviews required in the release pipelines.

 We are proud to release DuckDB 1.1.0, our first release since we released version 1.0.0 three months ago.
-This release is codenamed “Eatoni” after the [Eaton’s pintail (Anas eatoni)](https://en.wikipedia.org/wiki/Eaton%27s_pintail), a dabbling duck that occurs only on two very remote island groups in the southern Indian Ocean.
+This release is codenamed “Eatoni” after the [Eaton's pintail (Anas eatoni)](https://en.wikipedia.org/wiki/Eaton%27s_pintail), a dabbling duck that occurs only on two very remote island groups in the southern Indian Ocean.

 ## What's New in 1.1.0